Monopoles and Landau-Ginzburg Models I: A Bochner-Type Formula

-The Bochner's formula \cite[P. 334]{GTM171} was originally stated for a harmonic function $u: M\to \R$ on a Riemannian manifold $M$.
+Bochner's formula \cite[P. 334]{GTM171} was originally stated for a harmonic function $u: N\to \R$ on a Riemannian manifold $N$.
 It computes the Laplacian of $|\nabla u|^2$:

-We provide a formula in the same spirit for a solution $(A,P)$ to the gauged Witten equation \eqref{generalized-vortex-equation} on $\HH^2_+$, with $D_p$ playing the role of $\Ric(\cdot, \cdot )$.
-The Laplacian operator $\Delta_M$ or $\Delta_{\HH^2_+}$ is always assumed to have a non-negative spectrum.
+We provide a formula in the same spirit for a solution $(A,P)$ to the gauged Witten equation \eqref{generalized-vortex-equation} on $\HH^2_+$, with the bundle map $D$ playing the role of $\Ric(\cdot, \cdot )$.
+The Laplacian operator $\Delta_N$ or $\Delta_{\HH^2_+}$ is always assumed to have a non-negative spectrum.
 In particular,

 \begin{theorem} Write $T=\Dt P$, $S=\Ds P$ and $F=-*_2 F_A$ for short.
 For a solution $(A,P)$ to the gauged Witten equation $(\ref{generalized-vortex-equation})$ on $\HH^2_+$, we have identities: \begin{enumerate} \item The Laplacian $\half (-\Delta_{\HH^2_+})|T|^2=\half (\partial_s^2+\partial_t^2)|T|^2$ of $|T|^2$ is equal to